Vitamin B17 and Cancer Research

 vitamin-b17-foods

-• Apricot kernels or other pits of fruits such as pears, apples, cherries, and plums.
+• Apricot kernels or other pits of fruits such as pears, apples, cherries, peaches, papaya, and plums.

 • Raw nuts – specifically, bitter almonds.